CarolynSBlack/training/getting_started/exercises/instructions.md

 ## <a name="exercise-3"></a> Exercise 3: Entity Markup

 Entity markup allows you to give data, like data about people and places, semantic meaning through the use of standard identifiers (IDs).
-These IDs can link the same things across your own documents or create interoperability with external data when the same IDs are used by many people (let's work on this :) provide links to LOD stuff or not here?).
+These IDs can link the same things across your own documents or create interoperability with external data when the same IDs are used by many people.
 In this exercise, you will tag people, place, organization, and date entities in a letter.

 ### Tag a Person ###
 1. Select __From the Cloud__ to open __exercise3_letter-congress__ in training\gettingstarted\exercises.